 Always seek medical assistance from your doctor, or a competent and licensed health practitioner to get guidance on how to get off Prozac safely.
 Alternative to Meds Center specializes in Prozac withdrawal treatment and other programs to achieve mental health naturally.
 Stopping Prozac can be done surprisingly gently and comfortably with the correct protocols and support in place.

 SSRI drugs such as Prozac are used in treating MDD (major depressive disorder).
 There are about half a dozen SSRIs that the FDA has approved for treating depression, each having similar characteristics and efficacy.
-Prozac is the one which remains approved for prescribing to young people, and that is possibly why the number of Prozac prescriptions tends to outweigh the other drugs in this class.
-Prozac alternative treatments are available, but sadly ignored in the main by doctors and others who may not have been trained in such methods, using non drug-based protocols.
+Prozac is the one that remains approved for prescribing to young people, and that is possibly why the number of Prozac prescriptions tends to outweigh the other drugs in this class.
+Prozac alternative treatments are available but sadly ignored in the main by doctors and others who may not have been trained in such methods, using non-drug-based protocols.

 According to various psychiatric associations around the world, pharmacological solutions are not always the recommended first line of defense.
 For example, often the recommendation of psychotherapy is shown to work where prescribed antidepressants are much less effective.
 For example, two-thirds of adolescents who were prescribed antidepressants reported relapse phenomena after completing a course of SSRI treatment in the absence of psychotherapy.3

 One type of “talk therapy” found effective for the treatment of depression is called CBT, cognitive behavioral therapy.
 There are many forms of CBT that can be explored, including these:

 Cognitive restructuring: involves identifying irrational beliefs or negative automatic thoughts or assumptions and replacing those with more positive and realistic thoughts and conclusions.